efxtv/efxshare/README.md

 <br />
 Verify your email addres by logging in to the email.
 <br />
-Download the file, by clicking on it (do not wget specially for termux)
+Download the file, by clicking on it (do not wget specially for termux).
+Once you visit the site you have to click on the button as shown below.